adaapp/sqa-nov-2021-team5/README.md

 | Scrum Master |                Managing the Kanban board, sprints and created tickets.
 In addition to being in charge of project documentation (eg. test plan).                 |
 |      UX      | In charge of designing the user interfaces and ensuring a good user experience.
 Includes collaboration with DevOps to conduct pre-project UI testing via Figma. |
 |      QA      |  Making sure everything is of a high quality and adheres to our chosen SQA standard.
 Includes performing code reviews and following our code review strategy.   |

+## Programming Standards

+- Use prettier to ensure code formatting is consistent across all files.

+- Use camel case for variable names, functions etc.